pombredanne/pom-dependency/README.md

 ##### Usage:
 create_pom_xml.py accepts the following values into the function create_pom_xml

-Project Group ID - As String
+1.Project Group ID - As String
-Project Artifact ID  - As String
+2. Project Artifact ID  - As String
-Project Version - As string
+3. Project Version - As string
-These values will serve purpose in creating project values in pom.xml Same values will serve in creating jar file after sucessful build with pom.xml g is maven group ID as a list even if passing a single item a is maven artifact ID as a list even if passing a single item v is maven group ID as a list even if passing a single item g,a,v are maven coordinates
+4. These values will serve purpose in creating project values in pom.xml
+5. Same values will serve in creating jar file after sucessful build with pom.xml
+6. g is maven group ID as a list even if passing a single item
+7. a is maven artifact ID as a list even if passing a single item
+8. v is maven group ID as a list even if passing a single item
+9. g,a,v are maven coordinates

 ###### Trying out:
 1. In python repr, type python test_create_pom.py.